Russian Arrested in Spain 'Over US Election Hacking'

 And by objective, you mean partisan (Score:2)

-There's more than the DNC hack ya know (Score:2)
+There's more than the DNC hack ya know (Score:1)

 I don't like the idea that a Russian propaganda machine helped choose our president.
 Maybe you feel